 With dental implants, you just have to keep up with your ordinary regimen of oral care.
-See your dentist for checkups, get regular professional cleanings, and of course, brush and floss.
+Come in and see Dr. Christopher Pottoff for checkups, get regular professional cleanings, and of course, brush and floss.

 Remember, though, that the crown is still vulnerable to some of the things that might also damage a natural tooth.
 Biting or grinding can harm the crown, and of course, a blow to the mouth can cause breakage.
 Generally speaking, though, your implants are impervious to anything other than gum disease, which could cause them to fail.

 To talk about dental implants, or to book a consultation, call Dr. Christopher R. Pottorff at Advanced Dental and Implant Care, 847-854-1200.
 We also treat patients in the Barrington, Huntley, Algonquin, Carpentersville, South Elgin, and surrounding areas.

 OUR MISSION STATEMENT